-- 1. Start the TEMP image, as described in "Starting the TEMP image" on page 45. - 2.
-Download the PS701 and PS702 firmware. - a.
-Go to the IBM Support site at http://www.ibm.com/systems/support/ to download the updates. - b.
+- 1. Start the TEMP image as described in "Starting the TEMP image" on page 51. - 2.
+Download the PS703 single-wide blade firmware or the PS704 double-wide blade firmware. - a.
+Go to the IBM Support website (http://www-947.ibm.com/systems/support/) to download the updates. - b.
 Select your product, type, model, and operating system, and then click Go. - c.
 Click the Download tab, if necessary, for device driver and firmware updates. - d.
 Download the firmware to the /tmp/fwupdate directory. - 3.
 Log on to the AIX or Linux system as root, or log on to the Virtual I/O Server as padmin. - 4.
-Type 1s /tmp/fwupdate to identify the name of the firmware.
+Type ls /tmp/fwupdate to identify the name of the firmware.